nicklafferty/craftycody/content/crochet/hades-from-lore-olympus-crochet-pattern.md

 Like Persephone, he's very simple in his design.
 I used a larger hook to create the height difference but still used weight 4 yarn.
 That's really the only yarn I use so I have to make patterns that work with it.
 I also think it's more commonly available and inexpensive, at least here in the US, so I try to make all my patterns with that in mind.
 I don't want these to cost $50 in materials alone.

+There are no complicated techniques, just time-consuming ones e.g. the hair.
+This pattern would probably be suitable for an intermediate-beginner and up.

 ## Supplies:

 ### Yarn